ankaAR/bestiario5e/_creatures/spider.md

 ### Actions

-***Bite.*** Melee Weapon Attack: +4 al ataque, alcance 5 ft., one creature.
+***Bite.*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 ft., one creature.
 Hit: 1 piercing damage, and the target must succeed on a DC 9 Constitution saving throw or take 2 (1d4) poison damage.